dutchdronesquad/timer-dotfiles/README.md

 ### Install / Update RotorHazard

+_First check your python version and if not install one with pyenv before continuing with the RotorHazard installation._

 Get RotorHazard and setup an [service](https://github.com/RotorHazard/RotorHazard/blob/main/doc/Software%20Setup.md#running-the-rotorhazard-server).

 **Development:**

 - Uses git clone, so you can easily work with branches and commits
 - You have the choice to clone from your own fork
-- There is no update script, I assume you know how git works.
+- There is no update script, I assume you know how git works
+- Automatically creates a venv for you and installs the necessary packages from PyPi

 **Production:**

 - Uses wget to retrieve the code
 - You have the option to install or update
 - You can indicate which version you want to install
+- Automatically creates a venv for you and installs the necessary packages from PyPi
+- Creates the RotorHazard service and sets the raspi-config correctly

 When running the bash script below you have the option to install RotorHazard for development or production purposes.

 ```bash
 cd ~/timer-dotfiles/components && bash rotorhazard.sh
 ```

+#### Development

 If you opted for development, don't forget to check if an upstream repository is set, as this will make it easier to get updates from the RotorHazard project.